Rufous paradise flycatcher: Ecology and behavior

-The rufous paradise flycatcher forages in the understory for insects and often joins mixed-species flocks that includ Celestial monarch, Short-crested monarch Blue-headed fantail, Golden-crowned babbler, Lemon-throated leaf warbler, Black-crowned babbler, and other small birds.
+The rufous paradise flycatcher forages in the understory for insects and often joins mixed-species flocks that include Celestial monarch, Short-crested monarch Blue-headed fantail, Golden-crowned babbler, Lemon-throated leaf warbler, Black-crowned babbler, and other small birds.
 Breeding season thought to be April to July.
 Nest is a neat cup made out of plant fibers and then covered with moss and lichens.
 One nest was discovered to contain three eggs but average clutch size is not yet known.

 Distribution and habitat

 The rufous paradise flycatcher occurs in multiple protected areas such as Pasonanca Natural Park, Kalbario–Patapat Natural Park, Samar Island Natural Park in the Philippines.

 It inhabits primary and secondary forest up to an elevation of 1200 m.

 IUCN has assessed both the Northern and Southern rufous paradise flycatchers as least-concern species.
 It is generally uncommon.
 While not threatened, deforestation in the Philippines continues throughout the country due to slash and burn farming, mining, illegal logging and habitat conversion.